Old South Church

-Old South Church in Boston, Massachusetts, also known as New Old South Church or Third Church, is a historic United Church of Christ congregation first organized in 1669.
-Its present building was designed in the Gothic Revival style by Charles Amos Cummings and Willard T. Sears, completed in 1873, and amplified by the architects Allen & Collens between 1935–1937.
+Old South Church (also known as New Old South Church or Third Church), is a historic United Church of Christ congregation in Boston, Massachusetts, first organized in 1669.
+Its present building at 645 Boylston Street was designed in the Gothic Revival style by Charles Amos Cummings and Willard T. Sears, completed in 1873, and amplified by the architects Allen & Collens between 1935–1937.
 The church, which was built on newly filled land in the Back Bay section of Boston, is located at 645 Boylston Street on Copley Square.
 It was designated a National Historic Landmark in 1970 for its architectural significance as one of the finest High Victorian Gothic churches in New England.
 It is home to one of the oldest religious communities in the United States.

 History of the congregation

 Established in 1669, Old South Church is one of the older religious communities in the United States.
-It was organized by Congregationalist dissenters from Boston's First Church and was known as the Third Church (to distinguish it from the First and Second Congregational Churches in the city).
+It was organized by Congregationalist dissenters from Boston's First Church.
+It was known as the Third Church (to distinguish it from the First and Second Congregational churches in the city).
 The Third Church's congregation met first in their Cedar Meeting House (1670), then at the Old South Meeting House (1729) at the corner of Washington and Milk Streets in Boston.

 Members of the congregation have included founders Edward Raynsford, Thomas Savage, John Alden, John Hull, Judith Quincy Hull and parishioners Daniel Quincy, John Alden Jr., Samuel Adams, William Dawes, Benjamin Franklin, Samuel Sewall, and Phillis Wheatley.
 In 1773, Samuel Adams gave the signals from the Old South Meeting House for the "war whoops" that started the Boston Tea Party.

 During the Unitarian Movement of the early 19th century, Old South was the sole Congregational Church in Boston to adhere to the doctrine of Trinitarianism.
 In 1816 Old South Church joined with Park Street Church to form the City Mission Society, a social justice society to serve Boston's urban poor.

 During the American Civil War, Old South became a recruiting center for the Union Army under minister Jacob Manning.
 Though the congregation was not entirely abolitionist, it strongly supported the Union cause.
 The conclusion of the Civil War was followed by an expansive time of increased inclusion for the congregation.
-Under minister George Angier Gordon the congregation moved from its meeting house at Washington Street to its Back Bay location in 1875, occupying the present church constructed on newly filled land.
+Under minister George Angier Gordon, the congregation moved from its meeting house at Washington Street to its Back Bay location in 1875, occupying the present church constructed on newly filled land.

-Old South's commitment to urban ministry and care continued on into the 20th century becoming a segue for the inclusion of new members increasingly diverse by race, class, and sexual orientation.
+Old South's commitment to urban ministry and care continued into the 20th century.
+It has included new members who have been increasingly diverse by race, class, and sexual orientation.
 The congregation has formally adopted a platform of equality, social justice, and peace.